 - External service providers who are contracted to provide specific services on our behalf

-We use Microsoft for IT services and cloud storage and we use Barclaycard to take payments.
+We use Microsoft for IT services and cloud storage and we use SAGE to take payments.
 We sometimes use Survey Monkey for electronic feedback and may use third-party providers for learning and development activities.
+Synergy Print Management Services hosts the Club Hub website and sends communications on our behalf.
 We only share the minimum information required to provide the service and the provider will only be able to use personal data for the specific purpose(s) for which it was shared.
 If we stop using the service, we ensure your data is deleted or securely returned to us.

 How long we keep information about you